-CERN, the European Organization for Nuclear Research, is an intergovernmental organization with 21 Member States, which site straddles the French-Swiss border.
+CERN, the European Organization for Nuclear Research, is an intergovernmental organization with over 20 Member States, which site straddles the French-Swiss border.
 It has defined and implemented the CERN Procurement Rules for the procurement of supplies and services1.

 Mission Statement and Commitment